Snaps & Chats

-To power this feature, Snap partners with third parties like Amazon and Shazam.
+To power Scan, Snap partners with third parties like Amazon and Shazam.
 This means that when you press and hold on the Camera screen, certain information may be sent to these partners.
 For example, we may send images captured by your camera to Amazon, who’ll send back search results if they find a matching product.
 Similarly, we may send audio hashes captured by your microphone to Shazam, who’ll send back any matching songs.

 At the moment, Amazon Camera Search is only available to Snapchatters in the US.

-You won’t appear on Snap Map until you open it for the first time and choose to share your location!
+You won’t appear on Snap Map until you open it for the first time and choose to share your location.